Jose Biascoechea, DVM, Dipl. ABVP (Avian Practice)

 An avid reptile enthusiast, Lisa is also mother to Bella, the daintiest Mollucan cockatoo ever hatched.
 She has been with Birds and Exotics Animal Care since the clinic’s inception in 2000.
 Technically retired, Lisa is here the first Saturday of each month because she loves us THAT much!
 She also enjoys cooking, reading, and basking in the sunshine (much like her reptilian cohorts).

-Megan has an extensive background in human healthcare and joined our team in August of 2012, bringing technical knowledge and skills as well as a dedication to perfection.
-She provides care for our boarders and hospitalized patients, keeps our facility clean and organized, and assists our veterinary technicians with treatments and grooming.
-In her off hours, she enjoys music, movies, and spending time with her children.
+Kayla volunteers at The Center for Birds of Prey in Awendaw and brought her love of birds to our team in February 2015.
+She provides devoted care for our boarders and hospitalized patients, keeps our facility clean and organized, and assists our veterinary technicians with treatments and grooming.
+In her off hours, she enjoys spending time with her two cats, Cleo and L’il Beezy and her two dogs, Trotsky and Yeltsin.